monsieurmona/CarND-Behavioral-Cloning-P3/README.md

 **68213 left after filtering**

-#### Image augumenation
+#### Image augmentation

-I assumed that flipping images would be a usefull way increase the amount of training examples.
+I assumed that flipping images would be a useful way increase the amount of training examples.
 I have tested this with a simple model.
 The validation lost decreased a bit, especially in the first epochs.
-Further it helped to have an even distribution of left and right turns.
+Further, it helped to have an even distribution of left and right turns.

 **This doubled the amount of images to 136426 images**

 #### Model search

-I started with a very simple model, one convulution later, max pooling and a small fully connected network, to see effects of paramter changes quickly.
+I started with a very simple model, one convolution later, max pooling and a small fully connected network, to see effects of paramter changes quickly.
 I used also only a small subset of training data.

 At the next step I compared the small network with a LeNet implementation.
 The learning converged way quicker and the finial validation loss outperformed the simple network (valiation loss: 0.0142 / validation loss: 0.0130).

-The results from [Convolutional Neuronal Network (CNN) Architecture](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) from Nvidia looked promising.
+The results from [Convolutional Neuronal Network (CNN) Architecture](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) from NVIDIA looked promising.
 I wanted to see if the network configuration is also helpful for this car simulation.
-I didn't see yet an improvment with validation loss.
-But the car drove much better in autonomunous mode simulation.
+I didn't see yet an improvement with validation loss.
+But the car drove much better in autonomous mode simulation.

 All these experiments have in common that the models overfits with a small subset of image data.
 Giving more training data helped to reduce overfitting.
 Adding a dropout layer after the convolution layer decreased the performance instead.